amitsaha/amitsaha.github.io/content/golang-setup.rst

 Setting up the Go workspace
 ===========================

 Golang expects us to structure our source code in a certain way.
+You can read all about it in this `document <https://golang.org/doc/code.html>`__.
+The summarized version is that:

+- All our go code (including those of packages we use) in a single directory
+- The environment variable ``GOPATH`` points to this single directory
+- This single directory has three sub-directories: ``src``, ``bin``, ``pkg``
+- It is in the ``src`` sub-directory where all our Go code will live